 Gives companies a competitive advantage

-By incorporating empathetic steps into your customer service approach, you can foster strong customer relationships built on empathy, trust, and satisfaction.
+By incorporating empathetic steps into your customer service approach and developing the right customer service mindset, you can foster strong customer relationships built on empathy, trust, and satisfaction.

 Let’s get into the details of empathetic actions to take: